Call Now For Your

 Some common complaints in nursing homes include:

-• Decubitus ulcers, bed Sores, and pressure sores
+• Decubitus ulcers, bed sores and pressure sores

 • Refusal to bill Medicare